CassieLuoli/react-native-mtk-smartconfig/README.md

 ## Announcement

 Not finished yet.
-Still under development.
+Android module is done but iOS is still under development.

 Smart config can be used for MT7687，MT7697, MT2523.